ugoMusk/Onelr/README.md

 ```
 search_history
 ```
 After copying and running the above command, you would be prompted in the next line to enter a query term.
-Enter a search term that would be used to filter through the file containing your cmd history and press enter.
+Enter a search term that would be used to filter through the file containing your cmd history and press enter. enjoy!